The Legacy of the Rainbow Bar & Grill

 The Music Culture

-Los Angeles songwriter Warren Zevon references picking up a girl at the Rainbow in the last verse of his 1976 song “Poor Pitiful Me”.
-The track “Rainbow Bar & Grill” from the Cheech & Chong album, “Let’s Make a New Dope Deal” takes places inside, and eccentric producer Kim Fowley formed the all-girl group “The Runaways” in the parking lot and Guns N Roses filmed part of there video, “November Rain” here.
+Los Angeles songwriter Warren Zevon references picking up a girl at the Rainbow in the last verse of his 1976 song “Poor Pitiful Me.”
+The track “Rainbow Bar & Grill” from the Cheech & Chong album Let’s Make a New Dope Deal takes places inside, and eccentric producer Kim Fowley formed the all-girl group The Runaways in the parking lot.
+Guns N’ Roses filmed part of the “November Rain” music video here.

-Celebrating 46 Unforgettable Years
+Celebrating So Many Unforgettable Years

 “We started putting memorabilia on the walls from the get-go.
 Later we started taking snapshots at the front door, and we’d hang them on the walls.
 There are layers after layers of photos.
 The Sunset Strip is where people got noticed.
 They weren’t going to get noticed in Silver Lake or out at the beach or in Orange County.
 If you weren’t playing the Whisky, Gazzari’s, or the Troubadour, then you were hanging at the Rainbow.
 Just last night Slash was sitting here, and Ozzy was here four hours ago,” says Maglieri.

-I asked Mikeal, about the future of the Rainbow and Sunset Strip.
-“Sunset Strip is becoming Hotel Row.
-There’s massive hotels going up on every block, but we aren’t going anywhere” Maglieri says with panache!
-“We own the property, so we are not moving.
+I asked Mikeal about the future of the Rainbow and the Sunset Strip.
+“Sunset Strip is becoming Hotel Row,” he says.
+“There’s massive hotels going up on every block, but we aren’t going anywhere.
+We own the property, so we are not moving.
 It would be over my dead body to ever close the Rainbow.”